kkacquah/jekyll-now/_posts/2018-6-2-AI-Derivatives-Compressor.md

 title: (My First Post!)
 Derivatives Portfolio Compression With Deep Learning (Part One)

 ---
-For my first post, I'd like to focus on a very interesting intersection between financial economics and computer science I have been working on for the past semester while working on undergraduate research.
+For my first post, I'd like to focus on a very interesting intersection between financial economics and computer science I have been working on for the past semester while completing an undergraduate research project.
 This particular juncture is derivatives portfolio compression, a particularily important activity for financial firms looking to decrease their notional liabilities (due to [recent regulatory obligations](https://www.emissions-euets.com/risk-mitigation-techniques-emir/portfolio-compression-emir), a decrease in liabilities results in an increase in the flexibility institutions have to invest in capital.)

 Portfolio compression is mechanism completed after a set of trades, which reduces counterparty risk (gross exposures between financial institutions) and maintains market risk (net exposures).
 Below is a stylized example of portfolio on a market consisting of four financial institutions: